WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 ### 1. setup base image
 Fortunally, we have some very useful base image for rust, you can find [rust](https://hub.docker.com/_/rust) image if your project is compiled in stable rust.
 If you want to build with nightly rust, here is [nightly rust image](https://hub.docker.com/r/rustlang/rust) you can use directly.

-So, let's starts with it:
+So, let's start with it:
 ```dockerfile
 FROM rust:lately